Solutions of massive gravity theories in constant scalar invariant geometries: Discussion and conclusion

+Of course there are numerous known solutions among the ones that we obtained.
+Nevertheless (to our knowledge) some of them are new.
+In particular, we found CSI solutions of Petrov type $II$ and $III$ in Eqs \eqn{II.2},\eqn{II.3},\eqn{II.4},\eqn{III.GMG},\eqn{L.4} and the VSI spacetimes in section \ref{VSI}.
+However, the main goal of our analysis was to make a complete list of all the locally homogeneous and VSI geometries that constitute CSI spacetimes.
+From a physical perspective such solutions are among the simplest to study, and may also contain fruitful results that deserves further study.

 The above results provide a classification of all the solutions of massive gravity theories on CSI geometries.
 Of course not all of them can be considered as classical background geometries.
 For instance, it is well known that on Bianchi IX solutions, due to the compactness of the space, no global causal structure could be defined.
-It would be very interesting and instructive to study the perturbative stability of these backgrounds, and identify all the physically relevant configurations.
-It would be newsworthy to check if the Petrov type $D$ solutions of NMG and GMG are biaxially squashed $AdS_3$, like as in the TMG \cite{CPS1}.
+Some of the squashed anti-de Sitter metrics that were obtained may also suffer from causality pathologies \cite{RoSp}.
+Moreover we insist on the fact that the solutions that were obtained are often only local solutions, providing geodesically incomplete spaces.
+Thus, it would be very interesting and instructive to study the perturbative stability and the global structure of all these backgrounds, and to identify all the physically relevant configurations.
+It also would be newsworthy to check if the Petrov type $D$ solutions of NMG and GMG are biaxially squashed $AdS_3$, like as in the TMG \cite{CPS1}.